-- Repeal the act permanently and replace it with a production subsidy.
-This would be less extreme than repealing the act.
-It would avoid the consumer costs to users of domestic ships while retaining the burden of high-cost production and operation of ships.
-A practical limitation is that a production subsidy was paid from 1936 until it was abandoned in 1986, because the budgetary cost was deemed to be out of control.177 - Exempt all regions from all features of the act temporarily for some fixed number of years.
-The economy would gain the effects of repeal for that time period only,178 and the experiment would provide data about the relative costs of US- and foreign-flag vessels operating in US waters. - Exempt only certain regions from certain features of the act.
-For example, • allow noncontiguous regions to buy foreign-built ships for use on oceangoing routes (NTJAR proposal).
+- subsidy was paid from 1936 until it was abandoned in 1986, because the budgetary cost was deemed to be out of control.
+178 - Exempt all regions from all features of the act temporarily for some fixed number of years.
+The economy would gain the effects of repeal for that time period only,179 and the experiment would provide data about the relative costs of US- and foreign-flag vessels operating in US waters. - Exempt only certain regions from certain features of the act.
+For example, allow noncontiguous regions to buy foreign-built ships for use on oceangoing routes (NTJAR proposal).
 Total gains would be smaller than with total repeal, and other features of the Jones Act would remain in place.
 Bills seeking this kind of exemption have been introduced in the legislatures of Hawaii, Alaska, Puerto Rico, and Guam.
 Senator John McCain has introduced a similar bill in the US Senate.
 Eliminating the Americanbuilt requirement has the strongest economic justification of the proposed reforms.
 Extensive use of foreign components by US shipyards makes the claim of Americanness very weak.
 Also, allowing shippers to select from a wider range of ships would give them the same opportunities as airlines, trucking companies, and other transportation modes.
 The exemption would gain more political support if current employees of shipyards producing oceangoing merchant vessels were compensated for their possible loss of jobs.
 Gains to consumers should be large enough to compensate losers and still retain net gains for other parties. - Leave the Jones Act in place in its current form.
 This inaction would mean, of course, that those negatively affected by the Jones Act would continue to bear its net economic costs indefinitely.

-^{178.} Federal Reserve Bank of New York, An Update on the Competitiveness of Puerto Rico's Economy.
+^{179.} Federal Reserve Bank of New York, An Update on the Competitiveness of Puerto Rico's Economy.